 Time draws near for the end of the shuttle missions with just 5 left and all to be flown this year.
 What better way to celebrate a successful program of 134 missions than with a patch created by one of NASA's own.
 From the Desk of Collect Space we can see the 85 entries for this last mission patch.
 The entries vary from High Tech productions to Crayon and everything in between.
 Picking the 15 finalists will be a daunting task.
 Walk on over to Collect Space and take it all in.
 This is a great piece about a great group of folks.

-ice geysers spewing into space.
+Over at MSNBC Science editor Alan Boyle has a real basket of goodies for you to peruse.
+They range from the ballet of Saturn's moons which is mesmerizing to say the least to views of Enceladus and its water ice geysers spewing into space.
 I have to say the picture of the flying yam Prometheus looks good enough to eat.
 Swing on over to the MSNBC Cosmic Log and get treated to some great stuff.
 Are you just on pins and needles waiting to learn Na'vi?
 Alan has some great advice on how to go about it.
 Get the full scoop Here

 WETA / Twentieth Century Fox Film Corp.
 In the film "Avatar," Neytiri (Zoe Saldana) teaches the Na'vi language to Jake

-(Sam Worthington), a "dreamwalker" who is mind-linked to a human controller
+(Sam Worthington), a "dreamwalker" who is mind-linked to a human controller.

 Have we found Dark matter? well something is going on in the disused iron mine in Minnesota Brian Wang takes a look at the possible detection of Dark matter and if this is the real deal we have just taken a huge step forward.
 Go on over to Next Big Future and see what is cooking and if you like that blog piece then take a peak at this one.
 This is about a thruster that just might be the ticket for trips to Mars.
 Run over here and check out Next big Future